Proofreading FAQs

 Turnaround varies, depending on the amount of text and the service you require.
 As a guide, I can usually turnaround up to 5,000 within 24 hours, but this depends on the quality of the text and the type of service you require.

-If it is urgent, we can usually book work in within 24 hours, and sometimes the same day.
+If it is urgent, I can usually book work in within 24 hours, and sometimes the same day.
 I will advise you of turnaround time before we begin work or, if you’ve given me a deadline, confirmation that I can meet that date.

-• What formats do your proofreaders work with?
+• What formats do you work with?

 The document should be provided in electronic format, this can be via email or using reliable cloud file storage such as Dropbox or Google Drive, or your own VPN server.